waterbustech/waterbus/README.md

 ## Contact Information

-If you have any questions or suggestions related to this application, please contact me via email: `lambiengcode@waterbus.tech`.
+If you have any questions or suggestions related to this application, please contact me via email: `lambiengcode@waterbus.tech` or `lambiengcode@gmail.com`.

 ## License